EEexile/PMTSU-code/README.md

 📄 Code Structure
 IEMOCAP Experiments
-The `IEMOCAP_exp` directory contains experiments on the IEMOCAP dataset, where 5,531 utterances are used for 4-class emotion classification (anger, happiness + excited, neutral, sadness).
+The `IEMOCAP` directory contains experiments on the IEMOCAP dataset, where 5,531 utterances are used for 4-class emotion classification (anger, happiness + excited, neutral, sadness).
 A 5-fold cross-validation strategy is used for training.

+📥 Pre-trained Encoder
+To run the experiments, please download the pre-trained speech encoder and place it under `model/`.
+The exact checkpoint should match the one specified in your configuration file.

+🔧 Feature Extraction
+The `scripts/` directory contains utility scripts for **label processing** and **feature extraction**, which generate the inputs stored in `feats/`.

+🧠 Model Variants
+Two variants of our PMTSU framework are supported:
+- **`pmtsu-c`**: Uses **continuous VAD dimensions** as the auxiliary task supervision.
+- **`pmtsu-d`**: Uses **discretized VAD labels** as the auxiliary task supervision.

 `config/config.yml`: Configuration file for the experiments.
 `mult-task.py`: Main program for running experiments.